-My research examines inter- and intra-firm corporate governance processes, and in particular, how institutional environments, ownership networks and structures, board structures, firm transparency, executive compensation and social capital influence a firm’s investment behaviour and outcomes.
-I am also interested in research at the intersection of governance and entrepreneurship.
-Prior to my PhD, I worked for Georgia-Pacific/ Koch Industries as a Director of Corporate Development and M&A in the international division for four years.
+I am a Reader (US eqv.
+Professor) of Innovation and Entrepreneurship in the Institute for Innovation and Entrepreneurship at Loughborough University London.
+My original research examines inter- and intra-firm corporate governance processes, and in particular, how institutional environments, ownership networks and structures, board structures, firm transparency, executive compensation and social capital influence a firm’s investment behaviour and outcomes.
+I am increasingly active in the field of state capitalism, that is a system where the government takes on an active role as an investor in the economy.
+I am also interested in research in innovation and entrepreneurship.
+Prior to my academic career, I worked for Georgia-Pacific/ Koch Industries as a Director of Corporate Development and M&A in the international division for four years.
 Prior to that, I worked for six years in investment banking and corporate finance for CIBC World Markets, Citigroup and Close Brothers.

 The main streams of my research can be organized as follows:

 Russia.
 My original PhD research was dealing with complex phenomena impacting Russian firm investment behaviour and performance – from transparency and disclosure, oligarch-state networks, to board composition, independence and social capital.
-The papers featured at the Druid 2012 and 2013, EEA 2014, EGOS 2014, ESNIE 2013, FEBS 2014, SMS 2014, AoM 2013 & 2015 & 2016 & 2017 conferences, and International Corporate Governance Society 2017, and received an award for best paper in Corporate Governance at the 2nd Young Finance Scholars’ Conference in 2015.
+I received an award for best paper (runner up) in Corporate Governance at the 2nd Young Finance Scholars’ Conference in 2015.
 A paper entitled ‘Lost in translation?
-Corporate governance, independent boards and blockholder appropriation’, co-authored with Professors Ruth V. Aguilera and Mike Wright, was published in 2018 in the Journal of World Business.
+Corporate governance, independent boards and blockholder appropriation’, co-authored with Professors Ruth V. Aguilera and Mike Wright, was published in 2019 in the Journal of World Business.
 Another paper on Organizational Transparency and Power in Firm Ownership Networks, co-authored with Professor Aija Leiponen, was published in 2018 in the Journal of Comparative Economics.
+An article on Russian investment and transparency was published in 2022 in the Journal of East European Management Studies.
 I continue to research Russia with a project investigating CEO-induced strategic change, together with Professors Tomasz Mickiewicz, Xiaohui Lui and Dr Ekaterina Aleksandrova.